 What is my PIN number?

-I need help getting started with OverDrive and/or Libby.
+I need help getting started with Libby.
 Can you help?

 Yes, we can!
-You can always call the PVLD Information Desk and leave a message, and a Librarian will return your call as soon as possible.
-You can also check out the OverDrive Help website which has many great video tutorials on how to get started with different devices.
+You can always call the PVLD Information Desk and a librarian can help you over the phone or schedule a Book a Librarian Appointment.
+You can also check out the Libby Help website which has many great video tutorials on how to get started with different devices.

 I need help getting started with Hoopla.
 Can you help?

 Yes, we can!
-You can always call the PVLD Information Desk and leave a message, and a Librarian will return your call as soon as possible.
+You can always call the PVLD Information Desk and a librarian can help you over the phone or schedule a Book a Librarian Appointment.
 You can also check out the Hoopla Help website which has many great video tutorials on how to get started with different devices.

 I need help getting started with Kanopy.
 Can you help?

 Yes, we can!
-You can always call the PVLD Information Desk and leave a message, and a Librarian will return your call as soon as possible.
+You can always call the PVLD Information Desk and a librarian can help you over the phone or schedule a Book a Librarian Appointment.
 You can also check out the Kanopy Help website which has many great video tutorials on how to get started with different devices.

 Online resources and websites virtual exercise programs and mental health resources and tools.